 - Applications and development of techniques based on single and multiple quantum methods, for the measurement of low sensitivity nuclei, low concentration metabolites, and for directly detecting low concentrations of drugs.
 These methods provide a means of studying tumor biochemistry, drug activation, intra–tumoral drug concentrations, and intra-tumoral drug pharmacokinetics.

 - Custom methods development.
-Services are developed with user input and by surveying the UPCI community.
+Services are developed with user input and by surveying the Hillman community.
 Examples include regional blood volume measurements and perfusion studies.
-All of these methods provide UPCI investigators with tools that generate more information, and also have the potential to greatly benefit cancer research, clinical trials, and cancer treatments.
+All of these methods provide Hillman investigators with tools that generate more information, and also have the potential to greatly benefit cancer research, clinical trials, and cancer treatments.